MiguelMSandin/phylogeniesQuickStart/README.md

 The simplest answer is **an hypothesis** on the evolutionary relationships among the studied set of *species*, understanding *species* as genes, proteins or traits.

 ## Main steps
-1. **Select your sequences**.
+1. Select your *species*.
 2. Align sequences.
 3. Remove uninformative positions/columns.
 4. Run phylogenetic inference.
-5. **Understand your phylogenetic tree**.
+5. Understand your phylogenetic tree.
 6. Come back to step 1.

-The most important steps of phylogenetic inference are the sequence selection and the interpretation of your resulting trees.
+The most important steps of phylogenetic inference are the ***species* selection** and the **interpretation of your resulting tree**.
 Yet, to be able to fully understand a phylogenetic tree, you need to understand and know how to build it.
-Here we will quickly go through steps 2, 3 and 4.
+Here we will quickly go through every step.
+Yet keep in mind that **each tree is an hypothesis** of your given data, and therefore the selection of your *species* and the interpretation of the tree will highly rely on your **scientific question**.

+## *Species* selection (step 1)

+On the Root of the tree.

-## Basic command line pipeline
+## Basic pipeline

 Please, bear in mind that there are many different ways to infer phylogenetic patterns among genes, proteins or even morphological characters (or other traits).
 So here I will just guide you through a basic step-by-step pipeline that I normally use for quick and exploratory analyses.